7 Tips to Buy a Used Car and Avoid Getting Ripped Off

 Don’t just look at the tires’ tread.
 Each tire should include a four-digit number marking the month and year it was manufactured.
 Tires older than six years can be dried out and need replacing.

-For any used car purchase, but especially if you’re buying from a private seller, have your mechanic inspect the vehicle before committing to buy.
+For any used car purchases, but especially if you’re buying from a private seller, have your mechanic inspect the vehicle before committing to buy.

 Nicole Dow is a senior writer at The Penny Hoarder.
-Staff writer Carson Kohler contributed to this post.
+Former staff writer Carson Kohler contributed to this post.